Wax VS Polyurethane

 How to Apply Polyurethane to Painted Furniture

-applying polyurethane onto furniture with a sponge
+applying poly with a sponge

 Both posts provide detailed instructions on how to get professional results when applying these types of finishes!
+We also have a comparison of polyurethane vs polycrylic for dining table here for this kind of piece.

 Where to Buy Polyurethane